 Smile, a person’s ability to express a range of emotions with the structure and movement of the teeth and lips, can often determine how well a person can function in society.
 Of course, the importance given to a beautiful smile is not new.
-Nevertheless an organized and systematic approach is required to evaluate, diagnose and resolve aesthetic problems predictably.
 It is of prime importance that the final result is not dependent only on the looks alone.
-Our ultimate goal as your cosmetic dentist in Preston is to achieve pleasing composition in the smile by creating an arrangement of various aesthetic elements.
+Our ultimate goal as your cosmetic dentist is to achieve pleasing composition in the smile by creating an arrangement of various aesthetic elements.

 These features include facial aesthetics, gingival (gum) aesthetics, macro aesthetics and micro aesthetics.